ccsum19/vr_fair/README.md

-# Eugene Hong
+# Eugene Hong, Zoey Chu, David Chen, and Vishruth Singireddy

 ![headshot](https://user-images.githubusercontent.com/82916205/187787045-2b0b087f-cc88-4fe2-9c1e-386a49d914fc.PNG)

 # Description
-This is the content of mini project 2.
-The main task for this project is to get to class and on the way interact with some of the people at school.
-Within the school, there are teachers and students that you can interact with and greet.
-One student has different dialogue depending on if you have already talked to him.
-Within this project, certain people will also turn to face you while others will just project their thoughts out loud or just talk.
-To complete the task, the player will head to class, greet the teacher, and press the button behind the table.
+This is the content of Group 2's final project.
+Our project is about a fair consisting of games and attractions similar to ones that you can find at carnivals, fairs, and amusement parks.
+The goal of this project is to fill up a box with randomly generated prizes.
+To get a prize dropped in the box, the player will need to get enough points through games.
+The main hub of our project is where people can socialize and interact with other players.

 # Issues
-One issue I had with this project was trying to make sure that the people within the school looked and acted realistically.
-Getting students to face you and talk to you realistically took a good bit of time for this project.
-Since the avatars look very detailed, making sure their animations and actions looked very accurate took a lot of tweaking and small changes.
+One issue that we faced while developing is how to provide a way for players to accumulate points.
+After a lot of research and testing, we ended up using a static variable to carry player points.
+A static variable allows scripts to all share one instance of a variable, allowing point accumulationg through multiple scripts to be done easily.
+Another issue we had was dealing with synchronization of objects within our project, but after a lot of trial and error we were able to understand how the network works and how to implement it.

 # Video

-Due to the size limitation in GitHub the video will be added to the eLC submission for assignment 2.
+Due to the size limitation in GitHub the video will be added to the eLC submission for final project.
 (As a workaround, placing the video within a zip folder seems to work)

 [MiniProject2Video.zip](https://github.com/ugavr22/project-2-eh41341/files/9964692/MiniProject2Video.zip)